 Step 3.
 Let Go and drop your arms shaking them out and taking a long deep breath as you sigh in relief.
 Once you release our arms, a kick of dopamine shoots straight up to your brain making you feel happy and relieved.
 Any stress you were feeling will have dissipated through the natural dilution process once the dopamine in released.
 Now, you can go back to calmly and confidently managing your tasks.

-Thank you for taking the time to read this post, ‘Can Stress Cause Fatigue’, we appreciate it :).
+Thank you for taking the time to read this post ‘can stress cause fatigue?, we appreciate it :).
 If you have any thoughts or experiences relating to this post, we would love to hear them.
-You are on this page because you are searching for something more, something better than you currently possess.
-This is normal.
-It’s human nature to want ‘more’, we just need to go after our dreams in a way that benefits everyone.
-Climbing to the top is easier when we help each other.
+Becoming well is easier when we help each other.

 Please leave a comment in the comment box below and we will respond asap.
 Your details are strictly private and confidential and will never be shared with anyone.

 Your success is our business.
 If you are struggling professionally or personally, Siobhan can help.
 You can visit us on our free FB group @ https://www.facebook.com/groups/LifeEducationGroup/